 - Engage with other family members and friends to provide respite or time away for the youth.
 Much like adult caregivers, youth benefit from time to do their own activities (school, friends, community), which is crucial to their own self-care.
-Engage other adults and friends to offer support or care respite for the patients with ALS, allowing for the self-care time for the youth. - Organize a "care connection" program, which can serve to relieve some of the caregiver stress for all family caregivers.
-Creating a care connection team is a way to free up time for the well parent to spend time with the caregiving youth, while a volunteer care connection participant provides companionship to the person living with ALS.
-For information on how to set up a care connection go to www.alsa.org/als-care/caregivers/ care-connection.html. - If you are a friend or family member, offer caregiving assistance, as many youths do not want to feel as though they are complaining or being a burden on you to help their parent.
-The youth may have a positive association with caregiving, and you do not want to diminish that by taking over without asking and ensuring that he or she is OK. - Ask the youth what you can do to help with actual care or just supporting him or her.
-The young caregiver may feel uncomfortable asking for help, so offering is important.
+Engage other adults and friends to offer support or care respite for the patients with ALS, allowing for the selfcare time for the youth. - Organize a "care connection" team who can help relieve some of the caregiver stress for family caregivers.
+Having additional care support can free up time for the well parent to spend time with the caregiving youth, while a care connection participant (a friend or family member) provides companionship to the person living with ALS.
+For information on how to set up a care connection go to www.als.org/navigating-als/ for-caregivers/als-association-care-connection.

+If you are a friend or family member who wants to help, offer caregiving assistance even if the youth does not ask.
+Many youths do not want to feel as though they are complaining or being a burden by asking for help caring for their parent.
+The youth may have a positive association with caregiving, and you do not want to diminish that by taking over without asking and ensuring that he or she is OK.

+Ask the youth what you can do to help with actual care or just supporting him or her.
 In the ALS study, young caregivers want assistance, particularly with hands-on care.
-Having another adult engage with the care will go a long way to easing the mind of the youth and lessening the potential stress and burden.
+Having another adult engage with the care will go a long way toward easing the mind of the youth and lessening the potential stress and burden.